US youngster Gio Reyna gets 1st start for Dortmund - WHIZ News

 Reyna was set to join the U.S. team for the first time in March, but its matches were called off because of the pandemic.

-He is the son of former U.S. captain Claudio Reyna and women’s team player Danielle Egan Reyna.
+He is a son of former U.S. captain Claudio Reyna and women’s team player Danielle Egan Reyna.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports